Samarai Islands: History

 Malay and Chinese sailors may have visited the islands before European explorers.
 The islands most likely first sighted by Europeans in 1606, by Luis Váez de Torres.
-Louis Antoine de Bougainville named them the Louisiades in 1768 for King Louis XV of France.
+Louis Antoine de Bougainville named them the Louisiades in 1768 for King Louis XV.
 European stops were also paid by Admiral Bruni d'Entrecasteaux in 1793, and Captain Owen Stanley in 1849.

 Climate

 The islands have a moist tropical climate, and are largely covered with tropical moist broadleaf forests.